priyanshiisingh/React-Form-Strapi/README.md

+# React Form Strapi

+This form is created using React hook form, typescript and bootstrap, it accepts user information and uploads it to the strapi database.
+The user can upload their resume and sent in data.
+It also involves react captcha verification, which verifies the data and then sends it to the database or else provides errors.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).